Cédric Beaume

 13/06/25: Beginner's luck

-On a whim and after reading a number of online accounts claiming that feeding wild corvids peanuts is easy and rewarding, I decided to buy a bag of redskin peanuts.
-After crossing the street from the grocery store, I stumbled upon a crow with the attitude of a sidewalk sovereign.
-I grabbed the newly bought treats, scattered three of them on the ground before me and backed off against the wall.
+On a whim, after reading a number of online accounts claiming that feeding wild corvids peanuts is easy and rewarding, I bought a bag of redskin peanuts.
+Outside the grocery store, I stumbled upon a crow with the attitude of a sidewalk sovereign.
+I grabbed the peanuts, scattered three on the ground before me and backed off against the wall.
 Without hesitation, the corvid ate the first peanut, then grabbed the other two in its beak and flew away with them.
-This was fun and, indeed, easy.
+One crow fed, one human pleased.

-The two positive experiences of the past week compelled me to take a step further into the corvid world.
+After two successful encounters last week, I decided to take my corvid adventures a step further.
 As the week progressed, my initial errand turned into a well-defined objective: I wanted to befriend a crow.
-In order to achieve this, I first needed to get their attention.
-So, I walked around the neighborhood a few times a day with a pouch full of delicious peanuts and, every time I spotted a crow or a jackdaw, I rigidly applied the following protocol:
+But first, I needed to get their attention.
+So, I walked around the neighborhood a few times a day with a pouch full of delicious peanuts and, every time I spotted a crow or a jackdaw, I followed a careful (if slightly ridiculous) protocol:

 1. walk to a place near the corvid's perch